maiisthebest/speedback-react/README.md

 With this app, you can:

--   ✏️ Add and remove participants on the fly
+-   Add and remove participants on the fly
--   🔄 Instantly generate rounds so everyone gets a turn with everyone else
+-   Instantly generate rounds so everyone gets a turn with everyone else
--   🪑 Clearly see who "sits out" each round (no more awkward waiting!)
+-   Clearly see who "sits out" each round
--   👀 View all rounds in a super clear, organised way
+-   View all rounds in a super clear, organised way

 ## ✨ Features